That's My Amboy

-That's My Amboy (International title: My Superstar) is a 2016 Philippine television drama romance comedy series broadcast by GMA Network.
-Directed by Dominic Zapata and Joyce E. Bernal, it stars Barbie Forteza and Andre Paras.
-It premiered on January 25, 2016 on the network's Telebabad line up replacing Because of You.
+That's My Amboy (international title: My Superstar) is a 2016 Philippine television drama romance comedy series broadcast by GMA Network.
+Directed by Dominic Zapata and Joyce E. Bernal, it stars Barbie Forteza and Andre Paras in the title role.
+It premiered on January 25, 2016 on the network's Telebabad line up.
 The series concluded on April 29, 2016 with a total of 68 episodes.
-It was replaced by Once Again in its timeslot.

 The series is streaming online on YouTube.

 Premise

 Bryan, an actor is the reason why Maru's stepfather got into an accident.
 To pay for the damages, Bryan's manager hires Maru to be Bryan's personal assistant.
 The two don't get along at first but eventually they will become friends and fall for each other.